 The initiative came about in response to the sizable population of adults in Akron and Summit County who lacked basic literacy skills.
 The literacy project became a member of Laubach Literacy in 1982, joining the largest volunteer-based adult reading program in the United States.
 In 1984, through a cooperative effort of the Altrusa Club, the Akron-Summit County Public Library, and interested citizens, the Summit County Adult Literacy Council was formed.

 In 1986, the council received not-for-profit status 501(c)(3) and was incorporated in 1987.
 In 1990, it became a program of the Ohio Department of Education’s Adult Education Division, and in 1991 gained affiliation with the United Way of Summit County.
 In 1993, the council officially changed its name to Project Learn of Summit County.

-From tutoring students in a church basement, to now serving thousands of students in need of literacy, GED®, ESOL, post-secondary and career preparation services, Project Learn has grown to become one of the largest adult basic education program in Northeast Ohio.
+From tutoring students in a church basement, to now serving thousands of students in need of literacy, GED®, ESOL, post-secondary, and career preparation services, Project Learn has grown to become one of the largest community-based adult basic education programs in Northeast Ohio.